fitsumtsehay/hotel-reservation-with-java/README.md

 ## A hotel reservation application that allows customers to find and book a hotel room.
 ### Introduction:
-This is a Java application that implements a simple hotel reservation system.
-The system provides a command-line interface for users to find and book available rooms, view their reservations, create customer accounts, and access an admin menu.
+This is a Java application for a hotel reservation system that offers a command-line interface for users.
+The system allows users to find and book available rooms, view reservations, create customer accounts, and access admin menu.
+The main components of the application are CustomerService, MainMenu, AdminResource, HotelResource, Customer, FreeRoom, IRoom, Reservation, Room, and RoomType.

 ### Classes and Interfaces:
 #### Customer:
 This class contains the details of a customer, including their first name, last name, and email.
 The constructor of this class checks whether the email address provided is in a valid format using regular expressions.